slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Every father should remember one day his son will follow his example, not his advice."
 -- Charles Kettering [1876]*

+> *"If you want your children to be intelligent, read them fairy tales.
+If you want them to be more intelligent, read them more fairy tales."
+-- Albert Einstein [1879]*

 > *"My father didn’t tell me how to live.
 He lived and let me watch him do it."
 -- Clarence Budington Kelland [1881]*